dsalaza/FinalProject/README.md

 To use Roster Finder, simply enter the name of the team you wish to find into the search bar!
 Note: use only the name of the team, do not include the city.
 For example: search "Angels" instead of "Los Angeles Angels".

+Please hit the clear button before searching for another team to ensure smooth functionality.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)